maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + HTTP file inspection
 + **Feedback : Files downloaded from a webserver use HTTP and Sky ATP HTTP file inspection should be used to protect against malicious file transfer in this situation.**
 + **to protect against malicious files that might be download through Web-based e-mail**

+## Network Address Translation

+### Interface-based NAT
++ Interface-based NAT uses the outbound interface IP address to translate the source address of outgoing packets.
++ **Feedback : All packets subject to translation have their source IP address translated to the IP address on the egress interface.
+PAT is required to tell sessions from different hosts apart and is always enabled.**

+### NAT & PAT
++ both first path and fast path processing
++ **Feedback : A Junos security device implements NAT and PAT in both first path and fast path processing.
+Note that destination NAT and source NAT occur separately in the first path packet flow.**